microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/signin-list.md

 Namespace: microsoft.graph

 Retrieve the Azure AD user sign-ins for your tenant.
 Sign-ins that are interactive in nature (where a username/password is passed as part of auth token) and successful federated sign-ins are currently included in the sign-in logs.

 The maximum and default page size is 1,000 objects and by default, the most recent sign-ins are returned first.
+Only sign-in events that occurred within the Azure Active Directory (Azure AD) [default retention period](/azure/active-directory/reports-monitoring/reference-reports-data-retention#how-long-does-azure-ad-store-the-data) are available.

 ## Permissions